Maria Christina of the Two Sicilies: Queen of Spain

 On 27 May 1829, Maria Josepha Amalia of Saxony, the third wife of King Ferdinand VII of Spain, died.
 Ferdinand VII, old and ill, had not sired a male heir, sparking a succession duel between the Infanta Maria Francisca and the Infante Carlos, and the Infanta Luisa Carlotta and the Infante Francisco de Paula.
 Ferdinand VII declared his intention to marry and assembled the Council of Castile, who tasked the King with remarriage.
-Following Luisa Carlotta's suggestion, Ferdinand VII sent for Maria Christina, his niece, who had already given birth to a child and pleased the King's eyes.
-The two were wed on 12 December 1829 at the Church of the Atocha.
+Following Luisa Carlotta's suggestion, Ferdinand VII sent for Maria Christina, his niece, who pleased the King's eyes.
+They were married on 12 December 1829 at the Basilica of Nuestra Señora de Atocha.

 With her betrothal and then marriage to Ferdinand VII, Maria Christina became embroiled in the conflict between the Spanish Liberals and the Carlists.
 The former faction, and the Spanish people, greatly revered Maria Christina, and made her their champion; when she first arrived in Madrid in 1829, the blue of the cloak she wore became their official color.
-The latter were absolutists and highly conservative, and derived their name from the Carlos's, who they favored for the throne.
+The latter were absolutists and highly conservative, and derived their name from that of the Infante Carlos, who they favored for the throne.
 Using King Philip V's enactment of Salic law, which banned women from taking the throne, Maria Francisca and Carlos pushed for the latter's claim.
 Ferdinand VII and Maria Christina produced two daughters, Isabella on 10 October 1830 and Luisa Fernanda a little over a year later on 30 January 1832.
-However, in a secret session of the Cortes in 1789, King Carlos IV reversed this law with the Pragmatic Sanction.
+However, in a secret session of the Cortes in 1789, King Charles IV reversed this law with the Pragmatic Sanction.
 Seeking to secure the succession of an heir of his siring, no matter their gender, Ferdinand VII announced the Pragmatic Sanction in March 1830.

 In July 1832, Maria Christina, Ferdinand VII, their daughters, Maria Francisca and Carlos, and Maria Teresa, Princess of Beira, set out for the Royal Palace of La Granja.
 On the trip to La Granja, Ferdinand VII was badly injured by a coach accident.
 He became ill and increasingly sick over the summer.
 At one point, Ferdinand VII was found unconscious at the palace chapel.
 Seeking counsel in the event of Ferdinand VII's death, Maria approached the Carlist Francisco Calomarde, who advised her that the Spanish people would rally behind Carlos.
 Acting on this, she coerced Ferdinand VII into signing a decree making her regent if he died, with Carlos as her chief adviser.
 Carlos refused, demanding total governance.
 Calomarde, with Maria Francisca and Maria Theresa, reissued his warning, coercing King and Queen into repealing the Pragmatic Sanction.
 When Ferdinand VII appeared to have died, the repealing was announced publicly, and Maria Christina deserted by her courtiers.
 Ferdinand VII was discovered to be alive, and news of this also spread.
-Altogether, Luisa Carlotta, at that time in Andalusia, soon arrived at La Granja and speedily re-enacted the Pragmatic Sanction and orchestrated Calomarde's dismissal.
+Luisa Carlotta, at that time in Andalusia, soon arrived at La Granja and speedily persuaded Ferdinand to re-enact the Pragmatic Sanction and orchestrated Calomarde's dismissal.